Seven Insane Facts About Plastic Pollution

 Plastic can take thousands of years to decompose, and plastic pollution has become a significant issue worldwide.
 The world now produces more than 380 million tons of plastic every year, which end up as pollutants, finding their way into the natural environment and our oceans.

 Do Your Part to End Plastic Pollution with Optimum!

 At Optimum, we’re passionate about doing more for the environment.
 That’s why we specialize in bottleless water systems that not only enhance the taste of your water and ensure your drinking water is free of toxins and chemicals, but also eliminate the need for disposable plastic water bottles.
-Never again will you have to purchase disposable plastic water bottles when you have an Optimum system.
-Plastic water bottles have a significant impact on the environment, and Optimum is here to help you reduce your carbon footprint!
+Never again will you have to purchase disposable plastic water bottles when you have an Optimum system and additionally reduce your carbon footprint!

 The Seven Insane Plastic Facts

 Optimum is sharing seven insane facts about plastic pollution that will have you desperate to find ways to reduce your dependence on plastic.
 While countries all around the world are banning the use of plastic, and the call for single-use plastics is more pronounced than ever before, there is still so much more to be done.

 - Around 8.3 billion tons of plastic have been produced worldwide since the 1950s.

 According to a recent report from The Guardian, an estimated 8.3 billion tons of plastic have been produced since the 1950s.
 To put this insane fact about plastic pollution into perspective, that’s the equivalent of the weight of more than 800,000 Eiffel Towers.
 To make matters, even more dire, only an estimated 9% of the plastic produced has been recycled.

 - 73% of beach litter worldwide is plastic.